activeviam/mac/README.md

 ###  Cube structure

 #### Memory Cube

 This is the main cube, and is the entry point for data investigation.
 This cube is based on Chunk facts, which atomically contain all the off-heap data used by ActivePivot.
 Some important measures are provided :
 - Off Heap memory footprint
-- On heap memory footprint ( Warning, this measure only aggregates data on chunks, but not all on-heap objects held by ActivePivot on heap are using chunks, do not use this measure to assume total on-heap memory usage by Active Pivot)
+- On heap memory footprint _(Warning, this measure only aggregates data on chunks, but not all on-heap objects held by ActivePivot on heap are using chunks, do not use this measure to assume total on-heap memory usage by Active Pivot)_
 - Amount/Ratio of free rows in chunks
-- Amount/Ration of deleted rows in chunks
+- Amount/Ratio of deleted rows in chunks
 - Total direct memory footprint of an application
 - Total on-heap memory footprint of an application

-Multi-dimentionnal analysis can be done of the loaded data through the following dimensions :
+Multi-dimentional analysis can be done on the loaded data through the following hierarchies:
-- Owner : Chunks are raw data, but they are always held by an underlying structure
+- Owner: Chunks are raw data, but they are always held by a high-level structure.
+This can be a Store of the Datastore or an ActivePivot.
+Some structures are shared by multiple Stores or a Store and a Pivot.
+In this case, the chunk is marked as **shared**.
-- Component
+- Component: Stores and ActivePivots are made of several components - Indexes, References, PointIndex, etc. This hierarchy describes these components.
+As for the owner, a chunk belonging to several components is marked as **shared**.
-- Class
+- Class: the actual class of the chunk.

 #### Additional Cubes

-These cubes can provide additionnal information about specific structures such as references, indices or dictionaries.
+These cubes can provide additionnal information about specific structures such as References, Indexes or Dictionaries.

 ### Data Import

- The import path of the application can be configured through the `application.yml` configuration file .
+ The import path of the application can be configured through the _application.yml_ configuration file .
 The `statistic.folder` property defines the folder being watched by the application, the path can either be relative of absolute.

  `.json` files present in the specified folder and all its child directories will be read by the application.
-Imported data will be added separately in the `Imported Data` hierarchy between each folder, the root of the `statistic.folder` path will be given the name `autoload+ LocalTime.now().toString()`
+Imported data will be added separately in the `Imported Data` hierarchy between each folder.
+Note that files located at the root of the `statistic.folder` path will be given the name `autoload+ LocalTime.now().toString()`.

 It is not required to manually uncompress the export files before using them in the application.